The Advanced Program works under the leadership of Director of Special Services Joseph Kwisz and is supervised by Brooke

 - Judith Wortham retired as the coordinator for the advanced program.
 She is a licensed school psychologist, clinical social worker, and mental health counselor and holds +30.
 She is licensed to teach English and psychology in grades 7-12 and taught at Jeffersonville High School prior to coming to SPS.
 She initiated and established the Honors Program at Jeffersonville High School.
 She has taught graduate level gifted and talented courses at IUS.
 She is the proud aunt of numerous nieces and nephews who are identified as high ability.
 She continues to consult with GCCS as well as conducts high ability testing.

 - Sonia Gardner retired for a 3rd time at the end of 17-18, but she continues to volunteer in working with our high ability population.
 She offers more than 35 years of teaching experience and has served as a consultant with the advanced program for 16 years.
 She started a highly acclaimed multi-age program at Parkwood Elementary, created an outdoor lab and started the PES Nature Club.
 She was named Greater Clark Teacher of the Year and Semi-Finalist Indiana Teacher of the Year.
 She received the Chamber of Commerce Achievement in Education Award, Clark County Conservation Educator of the Year, and the Rotary Club Service Above Self Award.
 She is the mother of three and the grandmother of nine, one of whom is in the GCCS Advanced Program.
-She serves as a subject matter expert on Lewis and Clark for 2015-2016.
+She is a published author.

 If you have any questions or would like more information about the program, please contact us: